EduardoHonorato/banqi/README.md

 # banQi

-This projetc was created for my job application.
 I used React Native and Expo for build this app.

 ## Installation

 Use the package manager [yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable) to install the all dependencies.